lcrespom/shelp/README.md

 - The `PageUp` key opens a command history.
 - The `PageDown` key opens a directory history.
-- The `Tab` key opens a directory listing.
+- The `Shift+Right` key combination opens a directory listing.

 ## Installation